 The City of Grove City contracted with Franklin County Public Health (FCPH) for mosquito control.
-Franklin County Public Health uses an Integrated Pest Management approach with a public health focus to reduce and control disease carrying mosquitoes.
+FCPH uses an Integrated Pest Management approach with a public health focus to reduce and control disease carrying mosquitoes.

-It is important for residents to report any areas where mosquitoes are a problem or if there are areas of standing water where they may be breeding, complete the Service Request Form.
+Complete the Service Request Form to report areas where mosquitoes are a problem or areas of standing water where they may be breeding.

 FCPH maintains a Do Not Spray registry of residents who request a limited shut off of mosquito adulticiding with cause.
 FCPH will make a good faith effort to shut off truck-mounted aerosol equipment within 150 feet of a registered property.
 To register, complete the Do Not Spray Request Form.